Skip to content

 Published

+If you are dreaming of packing a bag, hitting the open road, and chasing big-time adventure, Door County should be on your road trip bucket list.
 The Door Peninsula has 19 established communities as well as other small villages, unincorporated towns, and even a few small but visitable islands, all interconnected by the simple (and scenic) Door County Coastal Byway system.
-Each destination has its own distinct community, culture, and style with its own charms and natural and scenic offerings, but each one is all-but-guaranteed to stoke your interest and inspire your wanderlust.
+Each destination has its own distinct community, culture, and style with its own charms and natural and scenic offerings.
+Still, each one is all-but-guaranteed to stoke your interest and inspire your wanderlust.

 While Door County’s relative remoteness and scenic wonder are some of its biggest draws, they also mean you’ll need a car, motorcycle, RV, or similar vehicle while you’re up here.
 Many towns and destinations can be explored by bike, foot, or kayak and others, like the island communities, will require bringing, renting, or chartering a boat.